godmar02/Bluemix-CodingComp/README.md

 - Run the following command: cf push
 - This will push a new version of your code up to Bluemix and restart your application for you!
 Check your app URL to see those changes.

 A slightly more advance method involves connecting Bluemix to a GIT repository.
+The advantage of this method is that you then have your code in a repository that you can collaborate on and deliver changes to rapidly without having to install the Code Foundry CLI or set up a GIT repository within GitHub as below in the collaborative coding section.
 To do this:
 - Click on your app in the Dashboard
 - Then click on Overview in the left hand pane
 - Click on ADD GIT in top right hand corner of the page